shanilpanara/MLSummerSchoolVienna2022/readme.md

 ----

 ### Exercise 7 - Heroku [very optional]

+The assignment: Deploy your project to a free instance on Heroku.

 * Create a free account on Heroku.
 It might still ask you to fill in your credit card though.
 * Add `Procfile` with `web: voila webapp.ipynb --no-browser --port $PORT`.